LidaWangPSU/BASIC/README.md

 gamma_all <- meta[[2]]
 ```
 The step 2 output includes:
-* PC loadings: the loading PC 0 to PC (K-1)
+* PC loadings: the loadings of PC 0 to PC (K-1)
-* Projected eQTL by meta-regression: including the gene-snp pairs, gene id, snp id, effect sizes for K PCs and s.e. for K PCs
+* Projected eQTL by meta-regression: effect sizes and s.e. for K PCs

 #### BASIC Step 3: Integrate Bulk eQTL and joint analyze
 ```r